-A curve formed by the path of a point attached to a circle of radius b that rolls around the inside of a larger circle of radius a.
+A hypocycloid is a curve formed by the path of a point attached to a circle of radius b that rolls around the inside of a larger circle of radius a.
 The parametric equations for a hypocycloid can be written as:

 Related category PLANE CURVES